fbpx Skip to main content

 • Tenderness around your gums

-Should you experience any significant pain that might require a stronger medication or if your bite feels off do not hesitate to call as soon as possible so that Dr. McMurdo can more appropriately evaluate your needs and concerns.
+If you experience any significant pain that might require a stronger medication or if your bite feels off do not hesitate to call as soon as possible so that Dr. McMurdo can more appropriately evaluate your needs and concerns.

 After hours Dr. McMurdo’s emergency number is (780) 814-8232.
 If you are unable to reach him please leave a message and Dr. McMurdo will return your call as soon as possible.